BIBSYSDEV/NVA-Frontend/documentation/deployment/deployment.md

 When one want to update the test environment one will usually create a PR from the `develop` branch into the `staging` branch.
 We prefer to write a title on the PR on the same format each time "Update staging CURRENT_DATE" to make it easier to find in the commit log.
 The description will typically be the change log.
 The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the test environment.

-### Update sandbox

-When one want to update the sandbox environment one will usually create a PR from the `develop` branch into the `sandbox` branch.
-Once this PR is merged, Amplify will automatically update the sandbox environment.

 ### Update prod

 To update the prod environment one will usually create a PR from the `staging` branch (that should have been verified by necessary stakeholders on the test environment) into the `main` branch.
 We prefer to write a title on the PR on the same format "Update main CURRENT_DATE" to make it easier to find in the commit log.
 The description will typically be the change log.
 The merge should be done with "Create a merge commit" to ensure that all commits gets a separate commit message and to avoid merge conflicts.
 Once this PR is merged, Amplify will automatically update the prod environment.

+### Update sandbox

+When one want to update the sandbox environment one will usually do that with `git push origin develop:sandbox --force`.
+One can also deploy a non-merged feature branch to sandbox to verify functionality.
+When deploying to sandbox, ensure that you are interferring with anyone else verifying something at the moment.
+Check who deployed the last changes by looking at the [commit history](https://github.com/BIBSYSDEV/NVA-Frontend/commits/sandbox/).

 ### Deploy a feature branch

 In some cases one might want to deploy a feature branch to allow PO or other stakeholders to verify the changes before they are merged to `develop`.
 This can be achieved by using the "Connect branch" feature in AWS Amplify.
 After deploying the branch, environment variables `REACT_APP_REDIRECT_SIGN_IN` and `REACT_APP_REDIRECT_SIGN_OUT` must be set, and access control for the branch must be configured (if necessary).
 Remember to re-deploy after configuring environment variables.
 Lastly, the branch url has to be added to `Allowed callback URLs` and `Allowed sign-out URLs` in `Hosted UI` in `Cognito` in the NVA environment.

+One static branch is set up for this up front, allowing to deploy any feature branch ready to use within the dev enviroment.
+Use `git push origin my-feature-branch:preview --force` to deploy.
+It's full URL can be seen on AWS Amplify.
+Make sure you are not interferring with someone else by looking at the [commit history](https://github.com/BIBSYSDEV/NVA-Frontend/commits/preview/) and talk to the last committer.

 ### A template for the change log